mediacloud/story-indexer/doc/metadata.md

 ##### article_title (str)

+Extracted article title.

 ##### text_content (str)

+Extracted text.

 ##### parsed_date (str)

-Only in Elasticsearch (not present in Story object or WARC files), Despite the name, is UTC date-time (YYYY-MM-DD hh:mm:ss.uuuuuu as returned by Python datetime.utcnow().isoformat()) article was parsed).
+Populated by Parser (not mcmetadata), despite the name, is UTC date-time (YYYY-MM-DD hh:mm:ss.uuuuuu

-If not available, Importer will use datetime.utcnow().isoformat() of at time of import.
+Importer stores in Elasticsearch as `indexed_date`; If not available, Importer will use datetime.utcnow().isoformat() of at time of import.

-This field was in flux early on, and may be a bare YYYY-MM-DD in some stories imported in prior to
+This field was in flux early on, and may be a bare YYYY-MM-DD in some stories imported in early 2024.

+Some API clients use `indexed_date` to return only newly added stories.

+The latest Elasticsearch mapping for `indexed_date` has nanosecond resolution to avoid truncation from microseconds (as retrieved from the stored document) to milliseconds in the index.

 ### WARC "response" record

-`WARC-Target-URI` header is (in preferred order): http_metadata.final_url, content_metadata.url, content_metadata.original_url or rss_entry.link
+`WARC-Target-URI` header is (in preferred order) on of `http_metadata.final_url`, `content_metadata.url`, `content_metadata.original_url`, or `rss_entry.link`.

-`WARC-Date` is formatted from http_metadata.fetch_timestamp or the current time.
+`WARC-Date` is formatted from `http_metadata.fetch_timestamp` or the current time.
 In WARC version 1.0 date-times are limited to one second granularity.

-If http.metadata.response_code is 200, the HTTP response will be "200 OK", otherwise it will be "response_code HUH?"
+If `http.metadata.response_code` is 200, the HTTP response will be "200 OK", otherwise it will be "response_code HUH?"

 The HTTP `Content-Type` header will always be `text/html`; if http_metadata.encoding (or raw_html.encoding) is available `; encoding=VALUE` will be appended.

 ## Appendices

-### Pipeline types
+### Apendix A: Pipeline types

+story-indexer pipelines come in various flavors, usually starting with a Queuer to allow the next step to be run in parallel.

+This appendix describes how the different flavors of Queuer (and their associated Fetcher, if any) (ab)use metadata fields.

+Queuers are generally simple: a subclass of the `Queuer` class providing a `process_file` method, which takes a file i/o stream, which may be backed by a gzip'ed file on cloud storage.
+The hard(er) part is figuring out what metadata fields to populate.

+The `Queuer` class provides a `main_loop` method which takes any number of inputs (local files, directories, HTTP URLs, or cloud storage ("blobstore") URLs; suffix `*` wildcards are supported in blobstore URLs).
+Files are only queued when the output queue(s) is below a low-water mark, and until the output queue(s) reach a high-water mark.
+After successful queuing, (base) file names are recorded in an SQLite3 "tracker" database, and will be skipped thereafter.

 #### queue-fetcher